A PPC lets you get as many NHS prescriptions as you need for a set price.

 In a pharmacy registered to sell PPCs online

-You can receive a digital certificate if you provide an email address.
-You will receive your certificate straight away, instead of having to wait for it to arrive by post.
+You can get a digital certificate if you provide an email address.
+You'll get your it straight away, instead of having to wait for it to arrive by post.

 You won’t be able to pay for a 12-month PPC by Direct Debit.

-You can download the list of pharmacies that sell PPCs (PDF: 289KB).
+You can download the list of pharmacies that sell PPCs (PDF: 909KB).

 You'll need your: